tcltk/tklib/embedded/md/tklib/files/modules/map/point-store-fs.md

 # <a name='description'></a>DESCRIPTION

-This package provides \.\.\.
-Store loading geo/point definitions from a directory in the filesystem\.
+This package provides a store loading *geo/point* definitions from a directory in the filesystem\.

 # <a name='section2'></a>API